Local and global visibility and Gromov hyperbolicity of domains with respect to the Kobayashi distance: Introduction

 If $\Omega$ has no local geodesic loops at every $p\in\partial \Omega$ we say that $\Omega$ {\sl has no local geodesic loops}. \end{definition}

 \begin{theorem} Let $\Omega \subset \subset \mathbb C^d$.
-Then $(\Omega,K_{\Omega})$ is a Gromov model domain if and only if it is locally Gromov hyperbolic, locally visible and has no local geodesic loops. \end{theorem}
+Then $\Omega$ is a Gromov model domain if and only if it is locally Gromov hyperbolic, locally visible and has no local geodesic loops. \end{theorem}

-There is not a complete characterization of Gromov model domains, however, it is known that the following are Gromov model domains: \begin{enumerate} \item bounded smooth strongly pseudoconvex domains (see \cite{BB}), \item bounded smooth convex domains of finite D'Angelo type (see \cite{Z1}), \item Gromov hyperbolic (with respect to the Kobayashi distance) convex domains (see \cite{BGZ}), \item bounded smooth pseudoconvex domains of finite D'Angelo type in $\C^2$ (see \cite{Fia}), \item bounded Gromov hyperbolic (with respect to the Kobayashi distance) $\C$-convex domains with Lipschitz boundary (see \cite{Z2} for the $C^1$-smooth case and Section~\ref{sec:c-convex} for the Lipschitz case) \item any domain biholomorphic to a Gromov model domain such that the biholomorphism extends as a homeomorphism up to the boundary. \end{enumerate}
+There is no complete characterization of Gromov model domains, however, it is known that the following are Gromov model domains: \begin{enumerate} \item bounded smooth strongly pseudoconvex domains (see \cite{BB}), \item bounded smooth convex domains of finite D'Angelo type (see \cite{Z1}), \item Gromov hyperbolic (with respect to the Kobayashi distance) bounded or unbounded convex domains (see \cite{BGZ}), \item bounded smooth pseudoconvex domains of finite D'Angelo type in $\C^2$ (see \cite{Fia}), \item bounded Gromov hyperbolic (with respect to the Kobayashi distance) $\C$-convex domains with Lipschitz boundary (see Proposition~\ref{cc}) \item any domain biholomorphic to a Gromov model domain such that the biholomorphism extends as a homeomorphism up to the boundary. \end{enumerate}

-Theorem~\ref{thm-locglob2} allows to ``localize'' the previous list as follows:
+Theorem~\ref{thm-locglob2} allows us to ``localize'' the previous list as follows: